OasisArtisan/OasisLight-ServerManager/README.md

 - type in the name you want to give for the server.
 - type in the path to the server's jar file ex. /home/oasis/survival/spigot.jar

-And you're all set you can open the server using `open <name>` and start the server from the control menu.
+And you're all set you can open the server's control menu using `open servername` from the main menu and `start` the server from the control menu.
+To open the server's console open a new terminal and type `screen -x servername`.

-**The manager is fairly easy to understand and navigate however if you need explicit instructions on how to utilize all the features visit the wiki.**
+**The manager is fairly easy to understand and navigate.
+However, if you need explicit instructions on how to utilize all the features visit the wiki.**